 Human Services Program

-The Counseling and Human Services Program provides students with the knowledge and skills necessary to work in the growing and varied field of human services.
+The Human Services and Addiction Program provides students with the knowledge and skills necessary to work in the growing and varied field of human services.
 Students are exposed to classroom instruction and field experiences that prepare them for positions in a variety of work settings.

 Social Work Program